llvm/llvm-project/flang/docs/Extensions.md

   we also treat scalars as being trivially contiguous, so that they can be used in contexts like data targets in pointer assignments with bounds remapping.
+* The `CONTIGUOUS` attribute can be redundantly applied to simply contiguous objects, including scalars, with a portability warning.
 * We support some combinations of specific procedures in generic interfaces that a strict reading of the standard would preclude when their calls must nonetheless be distinguishable.